 3. How is the NN-XT structured?

-4. How do I load complete patches into NN-XT? top
+4 How do I load complete patches into NN-XT?

 A patch is best described as a 'complete sound package.'
 It contains a set of samples and all the relevant parameter settings for use in NN-XT.
 To load a patch into NN-XT simply click on the browser button directly above the letters NN in the main editor.
 The Reason Patch Browser allows you to preview your patches prior to loading.